CallaRudolph/Zoo-Zhu/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Known Bugs

-The app will not automatically update the number of caretakers needed or the average animal age if an animal is edited or a new animal is added.

 ## Future Functionality